 The world’s wildlife faces a grave threat; being slaughtered and traded for their parts and derivatives to satisfy human greed and consumption.
 Whether ivory or rhino horn, tiger parts or pangolin scales, the illegal wildlife trade has become a multi-billion-dollar industry and threatens the very survival of our planet’s most vulnerable species.

 In 2017, the Great African Elephant Census revealed huge declines in savanna elephant populations with an estimated 144,000 elephants killed across 15 African countries between 2007 – 2014 alone.
 8,889 African rhinos have been lost to poaching in the last decade and wild tiger populations have plummeted by 96% in less than a century.
 So why do we need law enforcement?

 Without the hard and continual efforts of law enforcement agencies and wildlife rangers fighting against wildlife crime and the syndicates who fuel it we may see the extinction of hundreds of thousands of species within our lifetime.

 How does DSWF help to fund law enforcement?

-David Shepherd Wildlife Foundation (DSWF) has been funding law enforcement programmes in Africa and Asia for over 35 years.
+David Shepherd Wildlife Foundation (DSWF) has been funding law enforcement programmes in Africa and Asia since 1984.
 Our ground-based conservation partners are dedicated and professional organisations with a deep understanding of the landscapes in which they operate.